followingthefasciaplane/fgd-comparator-ent-index/README.md

 - It will not include entities that are not inside the FGD data, but may potentially still work and be in maps.

 Made for https://rampsliders.wiki/doku.php?id=mapping:conversion

+You can modify the python script to generate your own json data for your own purposes, or for different FGDs.